 Planning the Funeral Liturgy

 The funeral liturgy is one of the most beautiful and meaningful celebrations of the Church.
-Your family has the option of personalizing the Mass by choosing the Scripture readings and by requesting specific hymns.
+Your family has the option of assisting at the preparation of the Mass by choosing the Scripture readings and by requesting specific hymns.

-The Music Ministry at Our Lady of Mercy is under the direction of Brother Roger Chingas, F.S.C.
-Please contact Brother Chingas directly to plan appropriate music for the Funeral Mass at firstname.lastname@example.org or 884-4968
+The Music Ministry at Our Lady of Mercy is under the direction of Mr. Henri St. Louis.
+Please contact Mr. St. Louis directly to plan appropriate music for the Funeral Mass at firstname.lastname@example.org or 884-4968.
+Our Parish Soloist is Mrs. Deirdre Donovan.
+ONLY THESE MUSICIANS CAN BE USED AT OUR LADY OF MERCY CHURCH.

-- The eulogy is to be delivered after the Rite of Communion from the lectern and the eulogist will be invited forward by the celebrant of the Mass
+• Only one person may deliver the Remarks of Remembrance • These remarks are to be delivered after the Rite of Communion from the lectern and the person is to wait until invited forward by the celebrant of the Mass.

 - “A Celebration of the Life”